 (Photo: courtesy of Alex Peters and Heath Dillon)

 When disturbed, all instars evert an orange osmeterium from just behind the head producing a decaying citrus smell.
 The smell is produced by a fluid secreted from glands near the base of the osmeterium.
 The caterpillar aims the osmeterium towards the disturbance, and the secretion may be more effective when applied directly to a predators skin.
 It appears to be harmless to human skin.

 The pupa is slim with a bifurcated head rather like a pair of horns.
-It is green and/or brown, and secured to a stem of the foodplant head up, by a cremaster and girdle.
+It is a patchy green colour, and secured to a stem of the foodplant head up, by a cremaster and girdle.
+If the pupa is brown or has brown markings, it is probably dead or parasitised.
 Pupae formed in summer mature in about four weeks, but those formed in March or April may stay dormant throughout the whole winter.
 The pupa has a length of about 3 cms.